ericrenone/The-Metric-Trap/README.md

 ---

-## **Epilogue: The Email**
+## **Epilogue: The Institutional Trap**

-I never found out what the regional Federal Reserve president who sent that email to Jerome Powell was proposing.
-The email was never made public.
-The two never discussed it openly.

-But I did learn something from tracking down people who know both of them: the president wasn't suggesting that the Fed should abandon inflation targeting.
-He was suggesting something more subtle and more troubling.
+Here's a final thought experiment about why systems persist even when they've stopped working:

+Imagine you're a central bank leader.
+You've built your institutional credibility on a single promise: we will keep inflation near 2%.
+You've spent decades refining this framework.
+You've built an entire bureaucracy around it.
+Your reputation is tied to it.

-He was suggesting that the Fed acknowledge that inflation targeting, as it had been practiced, was no longer viable.
-That the pursuit of the 2% target was creating financial instability that was worse than the inflation it was trying to prevent.
+Then you discover that the framework doesn't work.
+The pursuit of the 2% target is creating financial instability that is worse than the inflation it's trying to prevent.

-He was suggesting, in other words, that the Fed admit that the metric had become the problem.
+You have a choice.
+You can acknowledge this publicly.
+You can say: "We've discovered that this framework is obsolete.
+We need to build a new one from scratch."

-The Fed didn't take that path.
-Instead, it did what most institutions do when their metrics have become problematic: it adjusted how it reported the metric.
-It talked about core inflation instead of headline inflation.
-It discussed "sticky" inflation components.
-It suggested that the metric itself was less important than financial conditions.
+Or you can do what most institutions do when their foundational metrics have become problematic: you can adjust how you report the metric.
+You can talk about different inflation measures.
+You can discuss why the metric is less important than you previously claimed.
+You can redefine what success means.

-In other words, it did what David the CEO had learned to do with earnings per share: when the metric becomes inconvenient, redefine success.
+The second path preserves your institutional credibility in the short term.
+It avoids admitting that you were wrong.
+It allows you to claim that you're still winning, just by a different definition of victory.

+But it also locks your institution into a framework that doesn't work.
+It makes it harder to adapt when reality finally forces a change.

-What happens when every major institution in the economy is simultaneously optimizing for metrics that have become divorced from reality?
+What happens when every major institution in the economy is simultaneously optimizing for metrics that have become divorced from reality, and simultaneously refusing to acknowledge this fact?

-That's the question no one is asking.
-And that's the question that matters.
+That's the question that matters.

 Because the answer is: the system becomes fragile in ways that are hard to see until the moment it breaks.
 And in our interconnected economy, when one system breaks, all of them do.